iamrequest/disco-queen-dancing-fever/postmortem.md

 One of the main reasons I used this project specifically to try out OpenXR was for Vive/Tundra Tracker support.
 This project was made with OpenXR 1.4.2, and the XR Interaction Toolkit 2.0.2 - but I was surprised to find that trackers were still not yet officially supported.
 I had to download an OpenXR profile off of the [Unity forums](https://forum.unity.com/threads/openxr-and-openvr-together.1113136/#post-7803057), which ended up being pretty plug-and-play.
 The lack of officially-supported features from the SteamVR plugin is the big thing that keeps me back from fully switching to OpenXR (Valve Knuckle finger tracking soon please!), but so far I'm enjoying what I've seen.

 Once I had trackers working, there was a handful of things I had to consider from a design standpoint.
 The first was that I wanted to make sure that the game was fully playable using either trackers, or standard controllers.
 My solution was to create a separate gameobject for each foot, and have that follow the active controller - whether that be a standard controller, or a Vive/Tundra tracker.
 The player can switch between using the controller, or trackers, via the settings menu.
-Making controller/tracker input work identically, regardless of what input method the player was using, made testing really easy.

 As an input method, this foot gameobject interacts with the floor buttons via simple trigger colliders.
 Of course, since the feet need to touch the floor to interact with these colliders, so I added a calibration option that moved the floor up to match the height of the lowest tracker.

+Making controller/tracker input work identically, regardless of what input method the player was using, made testing really easy.
+There were some changes to the calibration step that would make input better, but for a simple solution, this worked well.
+Those changes are discussed later on.

 As a next step, I think this calibration step could use a redesign - I noticed that sometimes I could miss some steps, if one of my trackers was positioned slightly higher on one foot.
 The simple solution would be to move the floor to the height of the highest tracker, or the average height of the two trackers.

 ### Gaze UI Menus